EveryOneIsGross/shadowFACTS/README.md

 5. From the remaining texts in R, select the ones with the smallest distances (i.e., most relevant) to return to the user.

-This formal representation succinctly describes the methodology behind the "deep search" process, with each step clearly represented in mathematical terms.

 ---

 Embeddings & Similarity Measurement: